ntyndotnet/juce-audioplugin-cmake-template/README.md

-# about
+# About

-basic template for juce audio plugin, using cmake
+Basic template for a JUCE audio plugin, using CMake.